danobi/dxuuu.xyz/src/casts.md

 So, two otherwise extra instructions.
 Not too bad for how useful it is.

 See the full code [here][3].

+### Errata

+Thanks thxg on HN for pointing out that I was incorrectly compiling with `-m32` but talking about x86-64.

 [0]: https://web.itu.edu.tr/kesgin/mul06/intel/instr/test.html